arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * When is it OK to use tight coupling?
 * What characteristic should a system have to be Cloud Ready?
 * Does unity of design imply an aristocracy of architects?
+* What is the difference between emergent design and evolutionary architecture?

 ####[[↑]](#toc) <a name='soa'>Questions about Service Oriented Architecture and Microservices:</a>